David Kaczynski: Role in Unabomber's arrest

-After the anonymous Unabomber demanded in 1995 that his manifesto, Industrial Society and Its Future, be published in a major newspaper as a condition for ceasing his mail-bomb campaign, The New York Times and The Washington Post published the manifesto, hoping somebody would recognize the writing style of the author.
+In 1995, the then-anonymous Unabomber demanded via Industrial Society and Its Future that his 1995 manifesto be published in a major newspaper as a condition for ceasing his mail-bomb campaign.
+Subsequently, The New York Times and The Washington Post published the manifesto, hoping somebody would recognize the writing style of the author.

-David's wife, Linda Patrik, first suspected Theodore and urged David to read the manifesto when it was published.
+David's wife, Linda Patrik, first suspected Ted and urged David to read the manifesto when it was published.
 David recognized Ted's writing style, and the criminal defense lawyer the couple hired notified authorities.
 On April 3, 1996, police arrested Ted in his rural cabin in Lincoln, Montana.
 David had received assurances from the FBI that his identity as the informant would be kept secret, but his name was leaked to the media.
 In addition, he sought a guarantee from federal prosecutors that Ted would receive appropriate psychiatric evaluation and treatment.
 The Justice Department's subsequent pursuit of the death penalty, and Attorney General Janet Reno's initial refusal to accept a plea bargain in exchange for a life sentence, was seen by David and other members of his family as a betrayal.
 Such a plea bargain was eventually reached, and Ted was sentenced to life imprisonment without possibility of parole.
-Kaczynski has since said that the decision to report his brother was painful but he felt morally compelled to do so.
+Kaczynski has since said that the decision to report his brother was painful but he felt morally compelled to do so as a way to prevent more victims.

 David Kaczynski received a $1 million reward from the FBI for the Unabomber's capture.
 The reward was funded by a Congressional appropriation for the Justice Department and was, at the time, one of the largest rewards issued in a domestic case.
 In 1998, Kaczynski told the Associated Press that he planned to distribute the majority of the reward money to the bombing victims and their families, adding that this "might help us resolve our grief over what happened."
 Kaczynski went on to set up the Unabomb Survivors Fund, which donated $630,000 (after legal fees and taxes) to the victims of his brother's bombings.

 Career

-Prior to turning his brother Ted in to authorities, David Kaczynski worked as an assistant director of a shelter for runaway and homeless youth in Albany, New York, where he counseled and advocated for troubled, neglected, and abused youth.
+Prior to turning his brother Ted in to authorities, David Kaczynski worked as a social worker, serving as an assistant director of a shelter for runaway and homeless youth in Albany, New York, where he counseled and advocated for troubled, neglected, and abused youth.
 His brother's confrontation with the death penalty later motivated David Kaczynski to become an anti-death-penalty activist.
 In 2001, Kaczynski was named executive director of New Yorkers Against the Death Penalty (as of 2008, New Yorkers for Alternatives to the Death Penalty).
 While the mission of NYADP originally focused only on ending the death penalty, under Kaczynski's guidance in 2008, it broadened its mission to address the unmet needs of all those affected by violence, including victims and their families.
 After leaving the NYADP, Kaczynski served as executive director of Karma Triyana Dharmachakra, a Tibetan Buddhist monastery located in Woodstock, New York.